pythonr0ck/zen-mods/README.md

 - [ ] Fix - Only Sidebar layout support

 ## How to Download
-Download with Sine Mod Manager (Recommended): Using Sine will allow this mod to be updated as this mod receives updates through github.
+### Download with Sine Mod Manager (Recommended)
+Using Sine will allow this mod to be updated as this mod receives updates through github.

 > Sine Mod Manager: <https://github.com/CosmoCreeper/Sine>